tylerwillis/super-tortoise/content/pages/about.md

 ---
 title: About Me
 subtitle: >-
-  I'm the Co-founder of Unsupervised, which helps people analyze complex data and find opportunities.
+  I'm the co-founder of Unsupervised, which helps people analyze complex data and find opportunities.
 img_path: images/Tyler Product Shot.jpg
 img_alt: Portrait of a man with beard and mustache